-Not authorized under GP 17 (IP required): (a) Permanent impacts that result in loss of non-tidal waters >1/2 acre, or >1000 SF in riffle and pool complexes or vegetated shallows; or (b) Subsurface sewerage disposal systems in non-tidal waters.
+Not authorized under GP 17 (IP required): (a) Permanent impacts that result in loss of non-tidal waters >1/2 acre; >1000 SF in riffle and pool complexes or vegetated shallows; or (b) Subsurface sewerage disposal systems in non-tidal waters.

-Self-Verification Eligible Pre-Construction Notification Required In non-tidal waters, the combined permanent and temporary impacts are (a) ≤5,000 SF, and (b) not located in riffle and pool complexes and non-tidal vegetated shallows.
-1. In non-tidal waters, the combined permanent and temporary impacts are (a) >5,000 SF, or (b) located in riffle and pool complexes and non-tidal vegetated shallows.
-2. Stream and wetland crossings that require a PCN per GCs 20 TOY Restrictions and GC 31 Stream Work and Crossings & Wetland Crossings.
-3. Stream channelization, relocation, impoundment, or loss of streambed occurs that is ≥200 LF.
-4. Activities on USACE properties & USACE- controlled easements.
-5. Activities that are not SV eligible and do not require an IP.
+- 1. In non-tidal waters, the combined permanent and temporary impacts are (a) <5,000 SF, and (b) not located in riffle and pool complexes and non-tidal vegetated shallows. - 2.
+Stream channelization or relocation resulting in loss of streambed that is <200 LF.

+- 1. In non-tidal waters, the combined permanent and temporary impacts are (a) ≥5,000 SF, or (b) located in riffle and pool complexes or non-tidal vegetated shallows. - 2.
+Stream and wetland crossings that require a PCN per GCs 20 TOY Restrictions and GC 31 Stream Work and Crossings & Wetland Crossings. - 3.
+Stream channelization or relocation resulting in loss of streambed that is ≥200 LF.
+Stream impoundment activities of any kind. - 4.
+Activities on USACE properties & USACE-controlled easements. - 5.
+Activities that are not SV eligible and do not require an IP.